kaBeech/tic-tac-toebot/README.md

 the inner square would +1 to the middle, center, X, Y, and inner counters.
 The center left squre would +1 to the center, left, and side counters.

-Give AI a 'memory bank' of rows, columns, and diagonals (winSets) that can still be used for a winning play.
+Give AI a 'memory bank' of rows, columns, and diagonals (winsets) that can still be used for a winning play.
 IE it would start out as [T, M, B, L, C, R, X, Y].
-As human player marks squares, remove those winSets from the AI 'memory bank.'
+As human player marks squares, remove those winsets from the AI 'memory bank.'

 AI SKILL LEVELS: Random Picker, Distracted Doodler, Aloof Android (Minimax),